-We partnered with Belmond to devise a global brand transformation across a varied portfolio of the worlds most thrilling adventures, designations and experience.
+We partnered with Belmond to devise a global brand transformation across a varied portfolio of the world's most thrilling adventures, destinations and experiences.

 Founded in 1976 and originally known as the Orient Express, the Belmond brand as it is today came into being with the purchase of the iconic Belmond Hotel Cipriani in Venice.

 This was the first in a series of acquisitions that have grown the portfolio to over 60 hotels, cruises, train journeys and dining experiences.

 Belmond partnered with Matter Of Form to develop a cohesive digital experience to reflect a new brand and business strategy.
 Previously, the web eco-system had been bolted together — but with a diverse portfolio that includes journeys, destinations and experiences the site had become complicated and confusing.

 With ambitious goals to double EBITDA by 2020 through an aggressive acquisition strategy, the business needed to ensure the brand was recognised, and that digital operations and on-boarding were robust.